 The Lara Copper Project covers copper and molybdenum mineralization associated with porphyry intrusives within the prolific coastal batholith of southern Peru.
-In January 2010 Lara optioned the property to Redzone Resources Ltd. ("Redzone"), which invested US\$2.5 million and issued 850,000 shares to Lara over three years, to earn a 55% controlling interest in the project.
+In January 2010 Lara optioned the property to Redzone Resources Ltd., which has now changed its name to Global Battery Metals, which invested US\$2.5 million and issued 850,000 shares to Lara over three years, to earn a 55% controlling interest in the project.
 Lara is currently funding its 45% interest and retains a 1% NSR on any production.
 Geophysical surveys, mapping, geochemical sampling and 9,850 metres of drilling have been completed on the 1,800-hectare Lara Copper Project to outline mineralization over an area approximately 2,000 metres by 1,000 metres, indicative of potential for a substantial mineralized porphyry copper body.
+With the rising copper price environment, the Company has received a number of expressions of interest and continues to actively seek a new investor for the project.